ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 INSERT INTO hobbies4 SELECT id, empty(hobbies) ?
 NULL : hobbies[1] FROM file(hobbies.jsonl)
 ```

-In this case there are some operations performed on the column `hobbies` in `SELECT` query to insert it into the table, so ClickHouse cannot use the structure from the insertion table, and schema inference will be used.
+In this case, there are some operations performed on the column `hobbies` in the `SELECT` query to insert it into the table, so ClickHouse cannot use the structure from the insertion table, and schema inference will be used.

 # Schema inference cache {#schema-inference-cache}

 For most input formats schema inference reads some data to determine its structure and this process can take some time.
 To prevent inferring the same schema every time ClickHouse read the data from the same file, the inferred schema is cached and when accessing the same file again, ClickHouse will use the schema from the cache.

-There are special settings that controls this cache:
+There are special settings that control this cache:
-- `schema_inference_cache_max_elements_for_{file/s3/hdfs/url}` - the maximum number of cached schemas for corresponding table function.
-Default value is `4096`.
-These settings should be set in server config.
+- `schema_inference_cache_max_elements_for_{file/s3/hdfs/url}` - the maximum number of cached schemas for the corresponding table function.
+The default value is `4096`.
+These settings should be set in the server config.
 - `use_cache_for_{file,s3,hdfs,url}_schema_inference` - allows turning on/off using cache for schema inference.
 These settings can be used in queries.

 The schema of the file can be changed by modifying the data or by changing format settings.
-For this reason schema inference cache identifies the schema by file source, format name, used format settings and last modification time of the file.
+For this reason, schema inference cache identifies the schema by file source, format name, used format settings, and the last modification time of the file.

-Note: some files accessed by url in `url` table function could not contain information about last modification time, for this case there is a special setting
+Note: some files accessed by url in `url` table function may not contain information about the last modification time; for this case there is a special setting
-`schema_inference_cache_require_modification_time_for_url`, disabling it that allows to use schema from cache without last modification time for such files.
+`schema_inference_cache_require_modification_time_for_url`.
+Disabling this settings allows the use of the schema from cache without the last modification time for such files.

 There is also a system table [schema_inference_cache](../operations/system-tables/schema_inference_cache.md) with all current schemas in cache and system query `SYSTEM DROP SCHEMA CACHE [FOR File/S3/URL/HDFS]`
-that allows to clean schema cache for all sources or for specific source.
+that allows cleaning the schema cache for all sources, or for a specific source.

 **Examples:**

-Let's try to infer the structure of sample dataset from s3 `github-2022.ndjson.gz` and see how schema inference cache works:
+Let's try to infer the structure of a sample dataset from s3 `github-2022.ndjson.gz` and see how the schema inference cache works:

 ```sql
 :) DESCRIBE TABLE s3('https://datasets-documentation.s3.eu-west-3.amazonaws.com/github/github-2022.ndjson.gz')